 - 9.19 Proposals on or adjacent to important Brent Geese and wading bird sites must be assessed and subject to the tests of the Habitats Regulations, in order to demonstrate levels of impact, alone and in combination with other proposals.
 Suitable avoidance and mitigation measures will be required, proportionate to the level of risk to the SPA bird populations, and those measures put in place prior to development taking place.
 These measures may include carrying out construction works outside of the core winter period (October-March inclusive), or enhancing the feeding or roosting site to increase its capacity through favourable management.
 Such measures should be subject to consultation between the council and Natural England. - 9.20 Where a negative impact upon a site cannot be avoided or satisfactorily mitigated, and the tests of the Habitats Regulations are met as necessary, replacement habitat may be considered.
 Replacement habitat may include the creation of new feeding or roosting sites (or 'refuges'), or improvements to the management of less frequently used sites to provide an equivalent level of resource.
 Given the right conditions (location, size, habitat and appropriate management), it is possible that coastal birds will exploit new sites or refuges.
 The important factors to consider in the creation of new sites or refuges for this purpose have been identified in the Solent Waders and Brent Goose Strategy (2010).
 Any replacement habitat must be subject to meeting the tests of the Habitats Regulations.
 Advice must also be sought from Natural England as to the most appropriate course of action on a case-by-case basis.
 Where a negative impact upon an important site cannot be avoided or mitigated, or appropriate replacement habitat is not or cannot be provided, the proposal will be refused. - 9.21 Where data on sites of 'important' or 'uncertain' value is limited or out of date, site surveys should be undertaken to determine their level of importance.
 The authority recommends that the survey methodology set out in the Solent Waders and Brent Geese Strategy (2010) is followed.
 Appropriate methodologies should be approved by a professional ecologist and prepared in consultation with Natural England.
+For surveys to be considered valid, reasonable measures should be taken not to reduce the site's suitability for Brent Geese and waders during the survey period.
 In all cases, three consecutive years of recent survey data should ideally be carried out across the overwintering seasons and a record of any sightings on or adjacent to the application site will be required.
 Existing records for Brent Geese and wading bird species in Langstone Harbour are held by the Hampshire Biodiversity Information Centre, and records for Chichester Harbour are held by the Chichester Harbour Conservancy. - 9.22 The Allocations Plan has been subject to an Appropriate Assessment under the Habitats Regulations, to help identify any potential negative impacts on the European wildlife sites, and means to avoid or mitigate such impacts, including those to the network of Brent Geese and wader sites outside of the SPAs.
 This forms part of the evidence base.
 It is considered that this policy provides sufficient flexibility to allow allocated sites that are designated as 'uncertain' sites for Brent Geese and/or waders to come forward for development within the plan period.